Skip to content

 I replaced Granola in 2 hours

-5 min read
+Updated: 7 min read

 Granola is fine on a 1:1, but the moment a third person joins the call, the transcript stops being useful.

-You get “Me” and “Them” so if there are two people on their side, both get labelled “Them”.
+You get “Me” and “Them”, so if there are two people on their side, both get labelled “Them”.
 You have to go through the transcript manually to try and figure out who said what, which sort of defeats the whole point of automating it in the first place.

 Most calls I run have two or three people on the other side.
 Knowing who said what isn’t optional.
 So I built a replacement.